Otumian-empire/otumian-blogging-articles/js-backend-articles/javascript_part_5/note.md

 # JavaScript Essentials: Part 5

 Previously in [JavaScript Essentials: Part 4](https://dev.to/otumianempire/javascript-essentials-part-4-2ne6), We discussed `if` and `else` statements, `for` and `while` loops.
-In this part we will look at:
+In this part, we will look at:

 - Functions
 - Callbacks, promises, async & await